mmswflow-upb/MA-Project/README.md

 little time to get used to it.

-One of the obstacles was trying to work with modules or libraries, which would help me with operating the peripherals connected to my MCU such as the LCD screen or the wifi chip, this is because the community is pretty small and I had to try a couple different modules until I found an actual working one.
+One of the obstacles was trying to work with modules or libraries, which would help me with operating the peripherals connected to my MCU such as the LCD screen or the WIFI chip, this is because the community is pretty small and I had to try a couple different modules until I found an actual working one.